Nillerr/jooq-kotlin/README.md

 Please refer to each library's individual README for more detailed information about their specific features and components.

+## Branch Structure

+For any Micronaut module check out the `micronaut-3` or `micronaut-4` branch respectively, depending on the version of Micronaut you're targeting.

+Likewise, any Micronaut module is released with the major version matching the target Micronaut version, so any Micronaut module with a major version of `3` targets Micronaut 3, while ones with a major version of `4` targets Micronaut 4.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.